Meehai/video-representations-extractor/README.md

 ## 2. Usage

-`python main.py --videoPath /path/to/mp4 --cfgPath /path/to/cfg.yaml --outputDir /path/to/outputDir [--N n]`
+`python main.py --videoPath /path/to/mp4 --cfgPath /path/to/cfg.yaml --outputDir /path/to/outputDir [--skip skip] [--N n]`

 The optional parameter N can be used in order to compute the first N frames of the video for debugging purposes.